Join us in reminding your community to prepare and take extra care on the roads over long weekends and holidays because #SafetyNeverTakesAHoliday.

 - Visit livetraffic.com for real-time updates on traffic conditions, including road closures.

-- Check weather and fire danger warnings before travelling this summer.
+- Check weather and fire danger warnings before travelling these holidays.

 |